gbgmc/gb-tools/readme.md

 2. Create your mission files and set up spawn points, select the classes you want to use (they will not work at this point).
 3. Open Command Line in Ground Branch installation folder,
-4. Run `gbt mission <path to mission file>` command in the command line prompt.
+4. Run `gbt mission fix <path to mission file>` command in the command line prompt.
-E.g.: `gbt mission GroundBranch\Content\GroundBranch\Mission\Arena\example.mis`.
+E.g.: `gbt mission fix GroundBranch\Content\GroundBranch\Mission\Arena\example.mis`.

-Note: this is kind of a hacky way to resolve the issue.
-It did work fine with multiple mission files I created, but it may not work in some cases.

-The tool will create a backup of the original mission file with the `.mis_backup` extension.
+The tool will create a backup of the original mission file.

 ## Contributing